Designer Tips for Selecting New Cabinet Hardware

 Use hardware as an accent piece to help create a focal point.
 For example, a different knob or pull style can be used a special cabinets to emphasize the area.

-For more information on choosing the right materials for your new kitchen, kitchen countertop ideas, and for a resource on remodeling check out CliqStudios’ kitchen remodeling guide.
+For more information on choosing the right materials for your new kitchen and for a resource on remodeling check out CliqStudios’ remodeling resources page.